When preppers look for items to stockpile, they tend to stock the ones that can be stored up to 10 years or more on the shelf.

 - Bread.
 Bread is a staple food for many, it has fiber, vitamins, some people can’t eat anything without bread.
 Too bad the shelf life is 1-2 weeks in the fridge and less than a week in the pantry.
 You’re much better off storing whole grains such as whole oats and wheat berries because the shelf life is much, much longer.
 Or you can make your very own survival bread with basic ingredients, and you’ll be sure it’ll last a long time.

 - Ketchup – Ketchup lasts up to 12 months when stored in a cool dry environment.

-- Coffee– Coffee surprisingly has a short shelf life.
+- Coffee – Coffee (surprisingly) has a short shelf life.
 Ground coffee, unopened and on the shelf can last from 3 – 5 months.
 Whole bean coffee can last up to 6 months unopened on the shelf.
-Vacuum sealing coffee will work even better but the best of the best option would be to get green coffee beans and vacuum seal those.
+Vacuum sealing it will work even better but the best of the best option would be to get green coffee beans and vacuum seal those.

 - Brown Sugar – Brown sugar has a short shelf life of 4 months.
 It’s not recommended that it be stocked in mass quantities.
 Alternative: white sugar.
 Store it in Mylar bags but do NOT add O2 absorbers.

 - Salad Dressings – Thousand Island, ranch, blue cheese, vinaigrette have a very short shelf life.
 1-year max on the shelf.

 - Mayonnaise – Very bad idea to store mayonnaise.
 It lasts on up to 3 months.

 - Crisco Shortening – Unopened, it last 8 months.